YeemBoi/bc-ferries-graphql/README.md

 ## Scraping data

-Scraping scripts are integrated with `django-extensions`, and should be run through `manage.py runscript scrape_foo`
+Scraping scripts are integrated with `django-extensions`, and should be run through `manage.py runscript foo`

 ### Scrape everything
 To initialize the database with all data, run `manage.py runscript init_scraped_data`